Gucchi Pulao

 Made using expensive Gucchi mushrooms (Morels), this Gucchi Pulao is a flavorsome rice dish with all the goodness of Gucchi.
-Here is how to make it at home (vegetarian, gluten-free).
+Here is how to make it at home.

-Here are some more pulao recipes that you may like – Matar Pulao, Paneer Pulao, Green Pulao, Chicken Pulao, and Spicy Mutton Pulao.
+Here are some more pulao recipes that you may like: Peas Pulao, Paneer Pulao, Veg Green Pulao, Chicken Pulao, and Spicy Mutton Pulao.

-Gucchi (Morel) is a wild variety of mushrooms that grows in the Himalayas in India and many other parts of the world too.
+Gucchi (Morel) is a wild variety of mushrooms that grows in the Himalayas in India and many other parts of the world.

-These mushrooms have distinctive spongy honeycombed heads and they only grow in high altitudes and grow best in rain.
+These mushrooms have distinctive spongy honeycombed heads.
+They grow only at high altitudes and best in rain.

 You can read more about these mushrooms here.